LorisGiann/Embedded-Linux-Proj/README.md

 MQTT has been chosen as a messaging system (since MQTT clients can easily be implemented on the ESP).
 Mosquitto runs locally on the RPI and connection between the ESP and RPI is possible by configuring the Pi WiFi interface as an access point.

 ## Modules
 The system is engineered as an actor model.
 The actors (or "modules") interactions are summarized by the following diagram.
-Each module has it's own bash script (under the _/modules_ dir).
+Each module has its own bash script (under the _/modules_ dir).
 ![Module Diagram](img/EMLI.svg)

 ## Configuring and running the system